guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 }
 ```

-When a new user is setup and its intialization data received by the server, we need to both store that data on the server's users array and to inform the rest of clients that a new user connected, so each user can locally include the new user on their records.
+When a new user is setup and its intialization data received at the server by the function `messageReceived(m)`, we need to both store that data on the server's users array and to inform the rest of clients that a new user connected, so each user can locally include the new user on their records.
 To do that, every time a message `user-setup` is received, we need to iterate over the elements of the `users` array (each of them called `user`) and check whether each of them corresponds to the connecting socket (`ws`) or not.
 If an element of the array corresponds to the socket –which we test by comparing `user.socket == ws`– we just assign

 ```js
 users.forEach((user) => {